aserbremen/Multi-Robot-Graph-SLAM/README.md

 ros2 launch mrg_slam mrg_slam.launch.py model_namespace:=atlas x:=0.0 y:=0.0 z:=0.0 roll:=0.0 pitch:=0.0 yaw:=0.0
 ```

 If you want to run the SLAM node inside a docker container, make sure that the docker container can communicate with the host machine.
-For example, environment variables like ROS_LOCALHOST_ONLY or ROS_DOMAIN_ID should be correctly set.
+For example, environment variables like ROS_LOCALHOST_ONLY or ROS_DOMAIN_ID should not set or should be correctly set.
 Then run the following command:

 ```
 docker run -it --rm --network=host --ipc=host --pid=host -e MODEL_NAMESPACE=my_robot_name -e X=0.0 -e Y=0.0 -e Z=0.0 -e ROLL=0.0 -e PITCH=0.0 -e YAW=0.0 -e USE_SIM_TIME=true --name my_robot_name_slam  my_user/mrg_slam:0